-In August 2007 numerous people and organizations called upon Stockwell Day, Minister Responsible, to launch a Public Inquiry into police actions at Montebello.
+In August 2007 numerous people and organizations called upon Stockwell Day, Minister Responsible, to launch a Public Enquiry into police actions at Montebello.
 I have appended just one of the thoughtful submissions to Day as example (scroll down, it’s after the picture of the police provocateurs or “instigators”).

 – The SPP (Montebello) is essentially transnational corporate interests working with the Government, the same as at the WTO meetings in Seattle (Battle in Seattle, the movie).

 – For Montebello, police were trained, disguised and deployed for the assigned purpose of turning a peaceful protest violent.

 – Media traditionally report on the violence, and not on the message of the protestors.
 The deployment of Provocateurs is therefore an effective strategy to silence the dissent over “who is running the Government?“.
 In whose interests are we “governed”?